Watch Size Guide: Which Size Watch is Best for You?

 - Mid-sized watches 38mm to 42mm will look proportional on a 6” to 7” wrist.

 - Larger watches of 44mm to 46mm will look proportional on a 7” to 8” wrist.

 Most watch websites like PrestigeTime.com will classify the size of their watches by gender.
-Most commonly as men's watches, ladies' watches, or mid-sized watches.
-All gender-specific sizing aside, this guide is here to help you navigate the actual size and perceived of the watch and how large or small it looks on the wrist as well as what factors contribute to its appearance.
+Most commonly as men's watches, ladies watches, or mid-sized watches.
+All gender-specific sizing aside, this guide is here to help you navigate the actual size and perception of the watch and how large or small it looks on the wrist as well as what factors contribute to its appearance.
 Use the buttons below to browse by gender-specific size.